adirpi/Portfolio-Projects/README.md

-# Adithya_Portfolio
+# Portfolio
-This is my personal page to showcase my datascience code
+This is my personal page to showcase my datascience skills